 Dr. Sieffert sent in two prescriptions to my pharmacy for me to take before my procedure.
 I would highly recommend having a conversation with Dr. Sieffert about what medications she would recommend for you, whether it be for relaxation or pain, and that you are both clear on the plan.

 Take 3 to 5 days off of work if you can.
-While I did feel good for most of my recovery, and felt like I could have worked from home, I was glad that I didn’t plan to be productive during this time.
+While I did feel good for most of my chin lipo recovery and felt like I could have worked from home, I was glad that I didn’t plan to be productive during this time.

 This one came from Dr. Sieffert herself.
 You want to make sure you’re getting enough protein after your surgery so your body has what it needs to begin the healing process.
 It is super important to make sure you have protein-rich foods and supplements on deck.